Xoco

 Xoco is a neighborhood of Mexico City in Benito Juárez borough.
 Xoco was originally a village dating to before the Spanish conquest.
 Now it is an important commercial hot spot that lies just across the northern edge of Coyoacán.
-It is home to Centro Coyoacán and Patio Universidad shopping centers and the Torre Mitikah development, which will be Mexico City's biggest mixed-use complex.
-Xoco is served by the Coyoacán station of the Mexico City metro which belongs to line 3.
+It is home to Mítikah, Centro Coyoacán and Patio Universidad shopping centers.
+Xoco is served by the Coyoacán metro station of the Mexico City Metro which belongs to line 3.
 The national cinematheque, the Cineteca Nacional, also stands here.
 There are also a cemetery, the Panteón de Xoco, the IMER, the Instituto Nacional para el Desarrollo de los Pueblos Indígenas, and the Roberto Cantoral concert hall.